-SAP has plenty of challenges in the CX arena, as it competes with traditional rivals, such as IBM and Oracle, and relative upstarts, including Salesforce and newer startups.
+SAP has plenty challenges in the CX arena, as it competes with traditional rivals, such as IBM and Oracle, and relative upstarts, including Salesforce and newer startups.
 Then again, SAP continues to develop and evolve its core products and has been busy transitioning from on-premises offerings to cloud services.

 Part of the transition for SAP CX involved several big acquisitions, including the $8 billion purchase of Qualtrics, which closed earlier this year.
 Qualtrics pioneered experience management software that analyzes customers' experiences with products, services and brands.
 Alex Atzberger, president of SAP Customer Experience, played a key role in the acquisition and other moves.

 Here, Atzberger explains how the sales and customer experiences are changing and how SAP CX technology can make a difference.

 Where do you see the market for SAP CX services today?
 How has it changed versus what was being pitched three years ago?

 Alex Atzberger: In 2017, we saw there was a new category of customer experience.
 We could see that CRM was evolving from being sales-focused to customer experience, which is looking at every touch point a customer has with a company and optimizing those interactions.

 Providing a good customer experience is no longer simply about what your salesperson says or what your website feels like, but connecting demand to a supply chain and keeping the promises a company makes.